 Violation of any of our policies regarding appropriate conduct could result in removal from IU Cinema without a refund.

 IU Cinema is a public space open to all.
-For everyone’s health and safety, including your own, we encourage you to wear a mask while in the Cinema.
-We maintain enhanced cleaning and sanitation protocols, and ask you stay home if you feel ill.
+For everyone’s health and safety, including your own, we encourage you to wear a mask while in the Cinema, and ask you stay home if you feel ill.

 Mobile phones and other electronic devices must be silenced or turned off during all IU Cinema events.